TD-Community/TDVersionExplorer/README.md

 ### How Conversion Works in TDVersionExplorer

-TDVersionExplorer uses Team Developer CDK libraries to open and save source files.
+TDVersionExplorer uses Team Developer CDK libraries (subset of TD runtime) to open and save source files.
 This explains why the main TDVersionExplorer executable is relatively large—it includes all necessary TD version CDKs as embedded resources.
 This design allows conversion without needing a local TD installation.

 Depending on the source and destination versions, TDVersionExplorer automatically extracts the required CDK into a temporary folder and uses it to open and save files.

 For backporting, TDVersionExplorer replicates the developer process by:
-1. Saving the source file in text format.
+1. Saving the source file in text format when not already
 2. Adjusting the internal TD version number.
 3. Setting the correct encoding (UTF8/ANSI or UTF16).
-4. Opening the file in the target TD version, letting it adjust the outline format, and automatically dismissing any message boxes.
+4. Opening the modified file in the target TD version, letting it adjust the outline format, and dismissing any message boxes.

 Backporting can be time-consuming due to message boxes that appear when incompatible outline items are found.
 TDVersionExplorer automates these steps, closing message boxes automatically and significantly reducing manual effort.

 ---

 ### Conversion Options

 - **Force Conversion**: Normally, conversion is skipped if the source and destination match in version, format, and encoding.
 This option forces conversion even if they are identical.
-- **Full CDK Errors**: Enables saving of all CDK-generated errors to an `.err` file, though this may slow down conversion.
+- **Full CDK Errors**: Enables saving of all CDK-generated errors to an `.err` file, though this may slow down conversion significantly.
 - **Rename File Extension**: Automatically renames file extensions based on conversion rules (e.g., converting from NORMAL to TEXT or vice versa changes `.app` to `.apt`).
 Libraries (`.apl`) are not renamed.
 - **KEEP ORIGINAL Options**: Allows preserving original attributes for TD version, outline format, and encoding during conversion.
 This option is useful for bulk conversions while maintaining the original format or encoding.